sumnerevans/sumnerevans.com/content/posts/travel/2026-fosdem/fosdem/index.md

 Zaventem many times at this point.
 It's probably the European airport that I have the most experience with at this point.
 I'm at the point where I have navigated it enough that it feels familiar.
-(It's crazy when you start to know where things are at foreign airports.)
+(It's crazy when you start to know where things are at in foreign airports.)
 Overall, I think the airport is pretty good, but the best part is how well connected it is to the train system.

 Once I arrived in Brussels, I headed straight for [HSBXL](https://hsbxl.be/) (an